Tijmene/Customer-Statement-Processor/README.md

 ## Starting up the API
 1. Open a terminal in the root of the project.
-2. Start uvicorn with the following command:
+2. Start the api with the following uvicorn command:
    - uvicorn StatementProcessor.ProcessorMain:app --host 0.0.0.0 --port 5000
 3. The API is now running at localhost/5000

 ## Post to the API
-You can use cURL or a gui such as Postman to post to the API.
-Postman api calls can be imported from the StatementProcessor.postman_collection.json file
+The API expects files in binary which you can post to it using cURL or a gui such as Postman.
+Postman API calls can be imported my importing from the StatementProcessor.postman_collection.json file.
+Postman has the advantage that is immediately visualizes the pdf file that is returned from the API.